Meaningful Music | Poetry

 Newest Release – Girl With A Pearl Earring Song

-This is one of the most vivid examples of songs with imagery because the song makes the image in the painting come alive and gives it a backstory.
+The Girl With The Pearl Earring song is one of the most vivid examples of songs with imagery because the song makes the image in the painting come alive and gives it a backstory.
 The song is inspired by Johannes Vermeer painting Girl With A Pearl Earring, this song is a male and female duet that finally brings the girl with a pearl earring to life.

 Table of contents: